hrz8/generous-recipe-service/README.md

 ### Run Locally 🏃

-The app itself created using `Typescript` which means you need to compile first, but no worries, you can just run this command below to run the app/server.
 This command below will compiling the `Typescript` at the first and run the server right after that.

 ```bash
 $ yarn start